 If you’re thinking, ‘I’ll just rock up with some empty bottles and make the most of this thang’ then you’re probably going to get kneecapped.
 (I managed three glasses each night which I feel is getting to the limits of taking the piss).

-Everyone was pretty respectful and it was a great chance to meet other people staying at The Millennials.
+Everyone was pretty respectful and it was a great chance to meet other people staying at The Millennials Kyoto.
 In fact, that’s probably the reason they do it.
-That and the fact that they probably don’t have a licence which means that bringing a couple of beers or a bottle of wine back of an evening to enjoy is totally fine to do as well.
+That and the fact that they probably don’t have a license which means that bringing a couple of beers or a bottle of wine back of an evening to enjoy is totally fine to do as well.
 WINNER.

 When booking, you may also notice that breakfast is included but don’t get too excited.
 It’s a fairly basic offering of a few breads and pastries.
 To the extent that we didn’t take it up on the second morning (more time for sleep) but if you’re on a budget, hell, it is free!